johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 **2. Emergency Preparedness Education**

 - **Public Awareness Campaigns**: Educate citizens about geomagnetic threats and preparedness strategies.
-- **Training Programs**: Offer workshops on emergency response, first aid, and survival skills.
+- **Training Programs**: Workshops on emergency response, first aid, and survival skills can be found via local government and NGO resources.
+Oregon Public Broadcasting is one such example which educates folks on how to respond to "The Big One" (Cascadia Subduction Zone earthquake).

 **3. Building Strong Social Networks**

-- **Community Organizations**: Form local groups focused on resilience planning and resource sharing.
+- **Community Organizations**: Engage in and form local groups focused on resilience planning and resource sharing.
 - **Mutual Aid Agreements**: Develop agreements between neighboring communities to support each other during crises.

 #### Policy and Governance

 **1. National Preparedness Plans**

 - **Infrastructure Assessments**: Conduct comprehensive evaluations of existing infrastructure vulnerabilities.
+Require transparent audits and accountability to ensure gaps are addressed when suboptimal responenses are found in past event mitigation or training exercises.
-- **Regulatory Standards**: Implement regulations that require resilience measures in new infrastructure projects.
+- **Regulatory Standards**: Implement policy that require resilience measures in new infrastructure projects (looking at you bridges in high risk earthquake zones).

 **2. International Cooperation**

 - **Data Sharing**: Collaborate globally to share information on geomagnetic activity and best practices.
+The Global Digital Compact addresses this via the  online platform information gateway.
 - **Joint Exercises**: Participate in international drills to improve readiness and coordination.

 **3. Funding and Incentives**